Upcoming Events:

 Diversity: Mix of young families, couples and singles across all ages.

-Sustainability: Reduce carbon footprint by designing an eco-friendly building.
+Sustainability: Reduce carbon footprint by designing an eco-friendly building and sustainable land use.

-Ownership: Cooperative ownership of the buildings, on land leased from Providence Village.
+Legal Structure: Cooperative ownership of the buildings, on land leased from Providence Village.
 Housing charges to be determined.
+Our goal is to create as many affordable units as possible.

 KCH Mission Statement: